thegricean/quotes/README.md

 - S01E06 "Merrick wanted to put here "gratis".
 Now is the idea to inform your reader or make him feel like a fucking dunce, huh?
 I had him put "free"."" -- Al Swearengen, observer of Gricean maxims

 - "Al: You did do everything you could E.B., I mean you went to the limit on our offer?
    EB: Everything humanly possible.
    Al: You did go to the limit.
    EB: I went to the limit's precipice.
    Al: Sounds like you _didn't_ go to the limit.
    EB: I held back a few dollars." -- Quantity implicature

 - S01E03 "e: Something else I know.
 My knowing what I know and somebody else knowing it, is two entirely different things.
    d: Mmhmm.
    e: Say somebody thought I saw sumpin I shouldn't have...
    d: Whereabouts?
    e: On a ridge, a man, pushed off or whatever the hell else.
 If it meant my leaving camp to prove I could mind my own business, it would be a friend who told me that.
 Instead of throwing me to the pigs.
 That's my whole philosophy 'n outlook." -- ellsworth & dan, establishing common ground with plausible deniability

 - "Merrick: It is terribly crowded today.
-We were just remarking yesterday that [raises voice] it couldn't possibly get any more crowded.
-[people at neighboring table leave]
+We were just remarking yesterday that [raises voice] it couldn't possibly get any more crowded." [people at neighboring table leave]
    Merrick: ...and yet today, it is." -- speech act addressed to overhearers (request to leave the table so Alma Garrett and Sophia can sit down.
 [Alma nods thanks to Merrick, acknowledging the service.]

 ## Train robbery (Peter Cook and Alan Bennett)

 - wrong interpretation of functional relation between constituents of compound nouns:
    "A: Good evening.
 I'm going to ask you just a few questions about the train robbery.
    P: Good evening.
 Well, I'd like to make one thing quite clear at the outset.
 When you speak of a train robbery, this in fact involved no loss of train."

 - under-informative reply:
    "A: Who do you think may have perpetrated this awful crime?
    P: We believe this to be the work of thieves."

 - sense ambiguity of "responsible":
    "A: So you feel that thieves are responsible?
-P: Good heavens no, I feel that thieves are totally irresponsible, ghastly people who go around snatching our money.
+   P: Good heavens no, I feel that thieves are totally irresponsible, ghastly people who go around snatching our money."

-# sense ambiguity of "appreciate": "Recognize the full worth of" vs "Be grateful for (something)"
+- sense ambiguity of "appreciate":
-A: Well I certainly appreciate that, sir.
+   "A: Well I certainly appreciate that, sir.
    P: You may appreciate that, but most people don't."

 - metonymy interpreted literally (failure of deferred reference) "A: Isn't that where you piece together the face of the criminal?
    P: Not entirely, no. We're only able to piece together the appearance of the face of the criminal."

 ## Old quotes that were just laying around on my computer